 Q: How can I invite someone to a class Zoom meeting who is not in my Moodle course?

 A: If a student does not yet have Moodle access, or you have an outside visitor who needs to join your class meeting, faculty can easily forward the Zoom invitation to them.
-Students should also request temporary Moodle access through ACData, which can be added the same day.
+Amherst students should also request temporary Moodle access through Workday, which can be added the same day.